Ch0p1k3/path-planning-algorithms-rrt-rrtstar/README.md

   - `pathfound` - the tag that describes whether a path is found.
   - `distance` - length of the path found.
   - `path` - describes points of the path.
+  - `timefirst` - it is only for RRT*, algorithm running time, time spent finding the first path.
+  - `countofedgesfirst` - it is only for RRT*, count of edges spent finding the first path.
+  - `distancefirst` - it is only for RRT*, distance finding the first path.
+  - `pathfirst` - it is only for RRT*, describes points of the first path.

 [Example of output data](https://github.com/Ch0p1k3/PathPlanningAlgorithms-RRT-RRTstar-/blob/main/tests/sample/example_log.xml).